helionagamachi/QISKit/README.md

 go to the url pointed in the terminal

-### For the python run time:
+### For the python runtime:

 Copy the `my.env.example` file into `my.env` and put up the IBMQE key there

-`docker-compose up python`
+`docker-compose run --rm python`

 A new container will startup with a bash shell

+Once there `sudo pip install -r requirements.txt`